code-423n4/2022-12-prepo-findings/data/0xdeadbeef0x-Q.md

 2. Users that own NFT collections supported by the protocol.
 These NFTs are given to users/investors that have participated in previous activities with PrePo.

 These protections are in place because PrePo has put constrained capital limits.
 These protections can be bypassed if NFTs supported by `NFTScoreRequirement` are transferable (not soulbound) .

+There is no statement in the documentation or readme/interfaces about the nature of the NFT tokens that will be supported.
+If sees fit by the judge, this could be upgraded to medium as it disrupts a functionality of the protocol.

-Currently, according to the sponsor all supported tokens are Galxe NFT tokens that are soulbound.
+Currently, according to DM with the sponsor, the sponsor stated that all supported tokens are Galxe NFT tokens that are soulbound.
 That is why I have assigned this issue as low.

 The NFT contracts themselves have `setTransferable` function which can can be called by the owner(PrePO) and change the token to be transferable.